 Additionally, the global macroeconomic environment is facing challenges.
 The outbreak of the COVID-19 pandemic in 2020 has brought about an adverse impact on global economies and financial markets.
 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
 There have been concerns over unrest and terrorist threats in the Middle East, Europe and Africa and over the conflicts involving Ukraine, Syria and North Korea.
 There have also been concerns on the relationship among China and other Asian countries, which may result in or intensify potential conflicts in relation to territorial disputes, and the trade disputes between the United States and China.
-The ongoing trade tensions between the United States and China may have tremendous negative impact on the economies of not merely the two countries will be contained or resolved, and what effects they may have on the global political and economic conditions in the long term.
+The ongoing trade tensions between the United States and China may have tremendous negative impact on the economies of not merely the two countries concerned, but the global economy as a whole.
+It is unclear whether these challenges and uncertainties will be contained or resolved, and what effects they may have on the global political and economic conditions in the long term.
 Our international market expansion strategy may be hindered if these challenges and uncertainties persist.